 TIP 1: Clean your deck and do a test area first.

-I’m not sure what Jodi used to clean her deck first, but just make sure you scrub it down or power wash it to remove dirt, oil, or anything else that can affect the stain.
+I’m not sure what Jodi used to clean her deck first, but just make sure you scrub it down or pressure wash it to remove dirt, oil, or anything else that can affect the stain adhering to your deck.

 We did a small test area first to make sure we liked the color.
 We used Thompson’s Water Seat Nutmeg Brown.
 It was so rich!
 Loved it!
 I had gotten the stain for free at a blogging conference last year, so it didn’t cost us a dime :).